rwieruch/blog_robinwieruch_content/minimal-react-webpack-babel-setup.md

 +++
-title = "The Minimal React Webpack Babel Setup" description = "The minimal approach to set up React with Webpack and Babel.
+title = "The Minimal React Webpack Babel Setup" description = "The minimal setup using React with Webpack and Babel.
 Hot Reloading is one little extra.
-The article teaches you how to setup your React project without create-react-app..." date = "2017-02-27T13:50:46+02:00" tags = ["React", "JavaScript", "Tooling"] categories = ["React", "JavaScript", "Tooling"]
+The article teaches you how to setup your React project without create-react-app.
+You will understand all the little parts of using Webpack and Babel in combination with React.js ..." date = "2017-02-27T13:50:46+02:00" tags = ["React", "JavaScript", "Tooling"] categories = ["React", "JavaScript", "Tooling"]